henryw110/MD_2024/README.md

 # MD_2024
 Molecular Dynamics project+notes.
 "Docs" folder has most material in the bibliography.

+Requires AmberTools and LAMMPS installed on your machine for conversion and simulation.
+Only tested on Mac.

+(Instructions for AmberTools23 install)[https://ambermd.org/GetAmber.php]
+(Instructions for installing LAMMPS with Homebrew )[https://formulae.brew.sh/formula/lammps]

 TODO: Description of complete procedure for converting .pdb file into LAMMPS input with H20 molecules added

 TODO: Code used for conversion